ZviRosenfeld/MinMaxSearch/README.md

 **MaxDegreeOfParallelism**
 Note that a higher degree of parallelism doesn't necessarily equal a faster search.
 You should probably do some benchmarking to find the degree of parallelism best suited for your problem.

-**TimeOut:**
-If you set this to a value, the search will automatically cancel once the timeout is exceeded.

 **DieEarly:**
 If this option is set to true, the algorithm will rerun as soon as it finds a score bigger then SearchEngine.MaxScore for Max or SearchEngine.MinScore for Min.